-Section 11 of the CBK Act Cap 491 provides that the Board of Directors shall constitute the Governor who is also the Chairman, Deputy Governor, who shall also be the Deputy Chairman, the Permanent Secretary to the Treasury, who is a non-voting member and five Non-Executive Directors.
+Section 11 of the CBK Act Cap 491 provides that the Board of Directors shall be composed of the Governor who is also the Chairman, Deputy Governor, who shall also be the Deputy Chairman, the Permanent Secretary to the Treasury, who is a non-voting member and five Non-Executive Directors.
 Other than the Permanent Secretary to the Treasury who is ex-officio, all the others are appointed by the President of the Republic of Kenya for terms of four years each and are eligible for reappointment provided that no Governor, Deputy Governor or director shall hold office for more than two terms.

-Currently there are four Non-Executive Directors namely Messrs Joseph K. Waiguru, Nicholas A. Nesbitt, William O. Ogara and Ms Agnes Wanjiru who are all serving their first term.
+Currently there are four Non-Executive Directors namely Dr. Mbui Wagacha, Mr. John Gerin Msafari, Ms. Vivienne Yeda Apopo and Ms. Florence Kagendi Muindi who are all serving their first term.
+Dr. William Otiende Ogara is serving his second term.
 All the Non-Executive Directors are independent of management and free from any business or other relationship, which could interfere with the exercise of their independent judgement.